Panama City, Panama: A Mix of History and Modernity

 Pipeline Road Trail

-Arrive at dawn if you desire to go birdwatching.
-Over 300 species have been spotted in this patch of rainforest!
+Over 300 bird species have been recorded in this patch of rainforest!
 Brad and I found a Speckled Mourner, Golden-collared Manakin, Black Vulture, and several other colorful birds during our late start.
+Other potential encounters include White-faced Capuchin Monkeys, javelinas, agoutis, lizards, Mantled Howler Monkeys, sloths, and coatis.

 Cinta Costera